FAIRFIELD COUNTY'S COMMUNITY FOUNDATION

 - Demonstrated ability to work independently and as a team member, prioritize assignments and manage multiple activities

 - Outstanding written, verbal, presentation, computer, and project management skills

 - Excellent attention to detail with proven organizational and planning skills

 - Adept at use of research and ability to summarize data

 - Ability to be flexible and work comfortably in a fast-paced, changing and collaborative environment

-- Commitment to the Foundation’s values of diversity, equity, inclusion, collaboration and integrity
+- Enthusiasm for and commitment to the Foundation’s mission and values of diversity, equity, inclusion, collaboration and integrity

-- Knowledge of Fairfield County NPOs, regional issues and communities preferred
+- Knowledge of Fairfield County nonprofits, regional issues and communities aplus

-- Ability to travel to community sites throughout Fairfield County, CT
+- Ability to travel throughout Fairfield County, CT

 - Bachelor’s degree in a related field; Master's degree in a related field preferred